 The fascination and interest in trees and branches has been present my entire life, linked to my sensitivity.
 I use trees and branches as a metaphor for projects and systems.
 As an artist over the last 20 years, but not showing my work until recently, I’m excited that other people see my work, and make connections, about Balance, and the beauty of lines in nature.

 One of my clients was the Trust for African Rock Art based in Nairobi (TARA).
 TARA gave me an opportunity to better understand artistice forms from ancient cultures.
 I’m talking about concentric circles, fascination with head size and hand shapes, and stick figures.
 Branches are relevant, and appear in many of these drawings, reinforcing my interest in the shapes I create.
 I have since seen these designs in the form of fences, houses, bridges, and other structures, all made of sticks and branches.

 What have trees taught you about life, creativity?

-Q: Can you identify the place in your past where trees sprang into your awareness?
+Can you identify the place in your past where trees sprang into your awareness?

-In my 20’s I remember making three of them the size of tray tables, and proudly carrying them on public transportation.
-It was a complete an absolute obsession.
-And I once made a dinner guest balance a plate and a wine glass between random branches, which he and I both did without any spills.
-The third one I specifically carried deep into Brooklyn, and left on a friend’s doorstep, which he then put out on a neighboring roof which he could see daily.
+In my 30’s I made three structures the size of tray tables, and proudly carrying them on public transportation from the woods back to Manhattan.
+It was an obsession.
+And I once made a dinner guest balance a plate and a wine glass between random branches, which we did successfully.
+The third one I specifically carried into Brooklyn and left on a friend’s doorstep, which he then put out on a neighboring roof.
+He could see it from his apartment.
 Occasionally I would get reports from him that it was deteriorating… over about 6 years.
-At that point it was a complete Obsession and I honestly was worried about what they meant.
+At that point branch sculpture was so compelling to me that I even wondered myself why they were so attractive to me, and what they meant.